echoDaveD/EHS-Sentinel/README.md

   - Destination Adress Class out of enum
   - Checksum for package could not be validatet calculated
   - Message with structure type must have capacity of 1.
+- removed silentMNode config property (new logging section is replacing its functionality but more granular)
 - added new logging config property to allow to turn on/off additional info log entries
  - deviceAdded set to true (default) will log when new device is added to known Devices (and discover to HASS)
  - messageNotFound set to true (false is default) will log when a received message was not found in NasaRepository
  - packetNotFromIndoorOutdoor set to true (false is default) will log when a message not from Indoor/Outdoor unit was received
+ - proccessedMessage set to true(false is default) prints out a summary of which massage was processed and its value
 - Added new Measurements
   - 0x4423 LVAR_IN_MINUTES_SINCE_INSTALLATION
   - 0x4424 LVAR_IN_MINUTES_ACTIVE